odoo/documentation/content/applications/sales/subscriptions.rst

 =======================

 .. important::
-   Sales orders with a defined recurrence become subscriptions.
+   Sales orders with a defined *Recurring Plan* become subscriptions.

-To create a new subscription, click on :guilabel:`New` from the *Subscription* or the :doc:`Sales
+To create a new subscription, click on :guilabel:`New` from the **Subscriptions** or the :doc:`Sales
 </applications/sales>` app.
-You can either:
+Then, from the resulting quotation, either:

-- Select a :doc:`subscription plan </applications/sales/subscriptions/plans>` to prefill the
+- Select a :doc:`subscription plan </applications/sales/subscriptions/plans>` to auto-populate the
-  quotation instantly, or
+  quotation instantly.
-- Fill out the quotation normally, making sure to select a recurrence and an end date if necessary and adding :doc:`recurrent products </applications/sales/subscriptions/products>`.
+- Or, fill out the quotation normally, making sure to select a recurrence, specify an end date (if necessary), and add :doc:`recurrent products </applications/sales/subscriptions/products>`.

 .. tip::
-   You can define different invoice and delivery addresses by enabling the :doc:`Customer Addresses
+   Define different invoice and delivery addresses by enabling the :doc:`Customer Addresses
    </applications/finance/accounting/customer_invoices/customer_addresses>` feature.

 .. _subscriptions/confirmation: